statichunt/statichunt/content/sponsors/become-a-sponsor.md

 ## Numbers

-- StaticHunt total visitors from July to December 2024 → 30,000+
+- Statichunt total visitors from July to December 2024 → 30,000+

 - Total Page views from July to December 2024 → 220,000+